kwabenamarmo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-ALX Explaining on 0x07.
+ALX 0x07.
 C - Even more pointers, arrays and strings